nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `find alex david 101` returns `Alexander Peterson`, `Allison Tan` (postal code), `Davidson Li`<br>
   ![result for 'find alex david 101'](..%2F..%2F..%2FDownloads%2Fimage%20%281%29.png)

-### Deleting a case : `delete`
+### Deleting cases : `delete`

-Deletes the specified case from the Dengue Hotspot Tracker.
+Deletes the specified cases from the Dengue Hotspot Tracker.
+The cases can be specified with indexes, a date, or a date range.

-Format: `delete INDEX`
+Format: `delete INDEX…​` or `delete d/DATE` or `delete [sd/STARTDATE] [ed/ENDDATE]`, where at least one of the optional fields must be provided.

-* Deletes the case at the specified `INDEX`.
+* Deletes cases at the specified `INDEX`es, cases from the specified `DATE`, or cases falling within the specified range from `STARTDATE` to `ENDDATE` inclusive.
 * The index refers to the index number shown in the displayed case list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The command will fail if multiple indexes are given and at least one of them is out of range of the displayed case list.
+* If a start date is given without an end date, the range will be taken to end at the latest date in the Dengue Hotspot Tracker.
+* Likewise, if an end date is given without a start date, the range will be taken to start at the earliest date in the Dengue Hotspot Tracker.
+* The `sd/` and `ed/` arguments can be given in any order.
+* The start date must come before or be the same as the end date.
+* The three variations of the delete command should not be used together, i.e. indexes should not be provided with dates, and `d/` should not co-occur with `sd/` or `ed/`.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd case in the Dengue Hotspot Tracker.
+* `list` followed by `delete 2 3` deletes the 2nd and 3rd cases in the Dengue Hotspot Tracker.
-* `find Betsy` followed by `delete 1` deletes the 1st case in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1st case in the results of the `find` command.
+* `find p/s666` followed by `delete d/2023-03-23` deletes the cases from 23rd March 2023 in the results of the `find` command.
-* `find s666` followed by `delete 4` deletes the 4th case in the results of the `find` command.
+* * `find p/243` followed by `delete sd/2023-03-20 ed/2023-03-27` deletes the cases from 20th March 2023 to 27th March 2023 inclusive in the results of the `find` command.

+### Sorting cases : `sort`

+Sorts the entire case list based on the specified criteria.

+Format: `sort [n/] [a/] [d/]`

+* Sorts cases based on the specified criteria.
+* One and only one of the criteria must be specified; `n/` for name, `a/` for age, and `d/` for date.

 ### Clearing all entries : `clear`

-Clears all entries from the Dengue Hotspot Tracker.
+Clears all entries from the displayed case list.

 Format: `clear`

+Examples:
+* `list` followed by `clear' deletes all cases from the Dengue Hotspot Tracker.
+* `find n/Betsy` followed by `clear` deletes all cases in the results of the `find` command.

 ### Exiting the program : `exit`